elisecarter/bioelectrics-kda/README.md

 ## General Workflow

 Note: At any time, the session may be saved using the File menu.
-This creates a file within the kdaFiles folder in the output directory with the following naming convention: MOUSEID_STATUS.kda
+This creates a file within the kdaFiles folder in the output directory with the following naming convention: mouseID_status.kda

 1) Load raw data using the File menu.